palak363/AngryBirds-GUI-Game/README.md

 ## **Project Overview**

-This project is an implementation of a 2D physics-based game called *Angry Birds*.
+- This project is an implementation of a 2D physics-based game called *Angry Birds*.
 The game was developed using **libGDX**, a Java game development framework.
 The game follows **object-oriented programming (OOP)** principles, ensuring that the code is modular and easy to maintain.
+- This project implements serialization to enable saving and resuming the game state.
+Serialization allows the game to store the current state of a level, including the positions of objects, scores, and other relevant data, in a file.
+This data can later be deserialized to resume the game from the saved state.

-The primary goal of this project is to replicate the core mechanics of *Angry Birds* at a very basic level, while introducing features, such as multiple levels with varying difficulties, a variety of birds with different abilities, and an engaging physics-based environment that interacts with the player's actions.
+- The primary goal of this project is to replicate the core mechanics of *Angry Birds* at a very basic level, while introducing features, such as multiple levels with varying difficulties, a variety of birds with different abilities, and an engaging physics-based environment that interacts with the player's actions.

 ### **Key Features**